vnijs/radiant/base/app/transform.Rmd

 ### Normalize

-Choose `Normalize` from the `Transformation type` drop-down standardize one or more variables.
+Choose `Normalize` from the `Transformation type` drop-down to standardize one or more variables.
 For example, in the diamonds data we may want to express price of a diamond per-carat.
 Select `carat` as the normalizing variable and `price` in the `Select variable(s)` box.
-Then click the `Store` button.
+You will see a summary statistics for the new variable `price_carat` in the main panel.
+So save changes click the `Store` button.

 ### Create

 Choose `Create` from the `Transformation type` drop-down.
 This is the most flexible command to create new or transformed variables.
 However, it also requires some knowledge or R-syntax.
-A new variable can be any function of other variables in the data.
+A new variable can be any function of other variables in the (active) data.
 Some examples are given below.
 In each example the name to the left of the `=` sign is the name of the new variable.
 On the right of the `=` sign you can include other variable names and basic R-functions.
 After you have typed the command press return to create the new variable and press `Store` to add it to the dataset.

 1. Create a new variable z that is the difference between variables x and y in the data

 	z = x - y

-2. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is available in the Transform drop-down):
+2. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is also available in the Transform drop-down):

 	z = x - mean(x)

-3. Create a new factor z that takes on the value TRUE when x > y and FALSE otherwise
+3. Create a new `logical` variable z that takes on the value TRUE when x > y and FALSE otherwise

 	z = x > y

-4. Create a new factor z that takes on the value TRUE when x is equal to y and FALSE otherwise
+4. Create a new `logical` z that takes on the value TRUE when x is equal to y and FALSE otherwise

 	z = x == y